zu2/chibicc-6800-v1/README.md

 IEEE754 format 32-bit float is implemented.
 Double is not supported.

-Real number arithmetic code is written in assembler, which is faster than code written in C.
+IEEE 754 32-bit floating-point arithmetic code is written in assembler, which is faster and also smaller in size compared to code written in C

 Currently, addition, subtraction, multiplication, division, comparison, absolute value (fabs), and square root (fsqrt) are implemented.
 Other functions are under consideration.